 Since the world of humanity is in the death-grip of tamas, we need to analyze this, for we have become so used to it that we often miss the awful implications in such a view.

-Attached to one single effect as if it were all.
+Clings to a single effect as if it were the whole.
 This is a constant in modern society.
 People are absolute idolators of their mentally lazy clichés–whether social, political, religious, scientific, or personal.
 There is only one right way to do a thing, or to think, worship, eat, behave, etc., etc. “My way is the only way” is the fundamental principle.
 “All the ills of the world will vanish if everyone thinks and acts like me,” is the doctrine.
 Often a single thing is chosen and harped on constantly, as if there is no wider picture.
 Simplistic is the watchword.
 Simple, lazy, and stupid–that sums it all up.
 A refusal to learn anything new is necessary for the maintenance of this tamasic condition.

 Having come this far in the Gita, on the surface this verse needs no comment, but there are some points it will be good to look at.
 The word niyatam, here translated as “ordained,” literally means controlled or subdued, the idea being that sattwic action is that which is done as discipline, as a symptom of mastery of the lower levels of being.
 Although sattwic action is done without attachment, sangarahitam also means “without clinging [sanga]” as well as without attachment.
 A sattwic person can let go of his actions, let what is done be done and the past truly be the past and move onward.
 This is no small capability.

 Disorganization is also a trait of rajas.

 This is quite clear, so I only want to say: Blessed are they that know what they can do and what they cannot do, and act accordingly.
 It is tamasic to underestimate or overestimate our abilities.

 The other traits listed need no comment since they are going on around us all the time.
-We just need to watch out and not suffer the consequences of others’ foolish action–and inaction.
+We just need to watch out and not suffer the consequences of others’ foolish action and inaction.

 Vishadi means despondent, but also someone who is depressed and continually distressed.
 This is the way of life for a lot of people who have no real reason to be so.
 Many people are professional gloom-and-doom nay-sayers.
 They are so negative, literally, that they prefer misery to happiness, both for themselves and others.
 They love bad news or the threat of disasters.